apexbytes/apexbytes/README.md

 # Apexbytes <img src="https://img.shields.io/badge/🚀-Innovative-blue?style=flat" alt="Innovative" align="right"/>

 Welcome to my GitHub profile!
-I'm the founder of **Apexbytes**, a technology startup focused on delivering **innovative web solutions** and **custom software development**.
+I'm the founder of **Apexbytes**, a technology startup focused on delivering **innovative web solutions** and **custom software solutions**.
 At Apexbytes, we empower businesses with cutting-edge technologies and strategies that drive growth and digital transformation.

 ---